 Click map to enlarge

 The rose garden is a June highlight.
 Evergreens, flowering shrubs, rhododendrons, and a changing display of annuals grace the back bed.
 The pond is a habitat for koi and shubunkin goldfish as well as water lilies and papyrus.
-The garden's trees include star and saucer magnolias, a white fringetree, crabapples, and two rare American yellowwoods.
+The garden's trees include star and saucer magnolias, a white fringetree, crabapples, a stewartia and a rare American yellowwood.